And what is the difference between them?

 In the Power Editor there’s not much difference between creating campaigns or editing them after you have your first campaign set up, and now you’re duplicating existing ones.

 As in creating campaigns, the Power Editor makes it easier and faster for advertisers to make changes in the campaigns, especially multiple changes.

 Monitoring & optimizing your results

-Ads Manager – The recent changes on the Ads Manager made it very easy to monitor the results of your campaigns, and in fact, it is by far the better tool for that.
+Ads Manager – The recent changes to the Ads Manager made it very easy to monitor the results of your campaigns, and in fact, it is by far the better tool for that, especially combined with extra data of your conversion rates, users behavior and automatic alerts on any change in your marketing performance as in Oribi .
 The Ads Manager interface contains a few features that make it better for monitoring:

 I really like this basic info, that helps me monitor my budget without a need to constantly generate reports.

 It gets even better.
 In an Ad set or ad level, the data is even more detailed.
 You can see your performance by day (The screenshot is taken from a conversions campaign).

 You can also hover a specific day and see its results:

 You can also switch to the demographics tab, and take a quick look at your results by your audience demographics: